OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     // to destinationUnit and suffix of the destination unit for it. function structure conversionValues(integer sourceUnit, integer destinationUnit) {
       // This function needs a database connection conn either passed or gotten here.
+      // This should only run on the server so going to the DB is fine as this is normally only done when analyzing the graph
+      // that is only done when unit/conversion changes happen.
+It would also be okay to use a stored copy of Cik on the server.
       // Values to return
       double slope, intercept
       string suffix